Whitney Houston (album): Commercial performance

 Released on February 14, 1985, Whitney Houston debuted on the Billboard Top Albums Chart the week of March 30, 1985, at number 166.
 Sales were low initially.
 However, with the success of the first single "You Give Good Love", the album began climbing the charts and finally reached the number one spot on the Billboard Top Black Albums chart in June and the top 10 on the Billboard 200 (formerly "Top Pop Albums") in August 1985.
-After fifty-five weeks, successive hit singles and Grammy wins led to the album eventually topping the Billboard 200 album chart in March 1986.
+After fifty-five weeks on the chart, successive hit singles and Grammy wins led to the album eventually topping the Billboard 200 album chart in March 1986.
 It was the slowest climb to the top of the charts since Fleetwood Mac took fifty-eight weeks to reach the top in 1976.
 The album quickly became a huge commercial success, selling over 14 million copies worldwide by 1987.

 Whitney Houston spent fourteen non-consecutive weeks at the top of the Billboard 200 chart from March until late June 1986, which was short of one week for Carole King's record of fifteen weeks for the longest running No. 1 album by a female artist at the time.
 It was the second-longest running No.1 album among the debut albums in Billboard history, behind Men at Work's Business as Usual, which had fifteen weeks on top in 1982–83.
+Its fourteen-week tenure atop the Billboard 200 remains a record for a female debut artist and for a black female studio release as of 2026.
 The album remained on the Billboard 200 for one hundred and sixty-two weeks.
 It also spent forty-six weeks in the Top 10, equaling Carole King's record with Tapestry; this record was broken in the 1990s.
 Houston's debut was the best-selling album of 1986 in the United States and the No. 1 album of the year on 1986 Billboard year-end charts, making her the first female artist to earn that distinction.
 She became also the number 1 pop artist of the year, according to Billboard.
 The RIAA certified it Diamond on March 16, 1999, and later 14× Platinum on January 27, 2023, for shipments of 14 million copies of the album in the United States.